There’s no hiding it – people don’t book fishing trips the same way they did 10 years ago.

 FishingBooker focuses on helping customers find the best charters, easily.
 That means, the better the experience you provide, the more visibility you’ll have on the search results pages and the higher you’ll rank.

-Regularly accept trips and don’t cancel them, and your ranking will increase.
+Regularly accept trips and don’t cancel them unless it’s unsafe to fish, and your ranking will increase.

 Verified reviews from our customers also play a big part in rankings.
 When we know that a lot of our customers have recommended a captain in the past, we feel confident in promoting them on the search pages.

 Provide a great service and encourage your customers to review you after the trip to increase your reviews and grow your visibility.